erictt/computer-science-learning/source/_posts/cs6210/lesson-07c.md

 - xFS uses available memory in clients to cooperatively cache files and reduce stress on data file management.
-- Unlike traditional Unix file systems, xFS worries about cache coherence and maintains it at the file block level.
+- Unlike traditional Unix file systems, xFS worries about cache coherence and **maintains it at the file block level**.
 - If a file is being read-shared by multiple clients, a write request results in a conflict, and the manager sends an invalidation message to the clients, revokes the token given to the requesting client, and distributes the file to a future requester.
 - Using the fact that copies of the file exist in multiple clients, xFS exploits this to do cooperative caching and retrieve file content from a client's cache instead of going to the disk.